zepryspet/CPtoPanVPN/README.md

 > set_gateways.txt
 ___
 Troubleshooting
-1. Excute the script from the CMD to see if it's
+1. Excute the script from the CMD to see if any particular statements is breaking the script
 2. check the "warnings.txt" file for any error

 ___